Merengue music: Arrangements

-Rafael Leónidas Trujillo
+Rafael Trujillo

 Until the 1930s, the music was considered "immoral" by the general population.
 Its more descriptive and colorful name, perico ripiao (literally "ripped parrot" in Spanish), was said to have been the name of a brothel in Santiago where the music was played.
 Moralists tried to ban merengue music and the provocative dance that accompanied it, but with little success.

 Merengue experienced a sudden elevation of status during dictator Rafael Leónidas Trujillo's reign from 1930 to 1961.
 Although he was from the south rather than the Cibao, he did come from a rural area and from a lower-class family, so he decided that the rural style of perico ripiao should be the Dominican national symbol.
 He ordered numerous merengues to be composed in his honor.
 With titles like "Literacy", "Trujillo is great and immortal", and "Trujillo the great architect", these songs describe his virtues and extol his contributions to the country.
 Trujillo's interest in and encouragement of merengue helped create a place for the music on the radio and in respectable ballrooms.
-Luis Alberti and other musicians began to play with "big band" or orquesta instrumentation, replacing the accordion with a horn section and initiating a split between this new, mostly urban style and mostly rural perico ripiao.
+Luis Alberti and other musicians began to play with "big band" or orchestra instrumentation, replacing the accordion with a horn section and initiating a split between this new, mostly urban style and mostly rural perico ripiao.
 New York City Latino radio is still dominated by orquesta merengue.